Header image

 Questions for the panel will be solicited from the digital preservation community through an open call in the months leading up to the conference.
 A working group of researchers and practitioners with expertise in both digital preservation and storage will curate the final set of questions, ensuring a balanced discussion that addresses a range of challenges and opportunities.

 This panel will explore critical topics such as cost considerations, trust and risk management, fixity verification, and future technological developments.
-Additionally, it will offer cloud providers an opportunity to gain insight into the needs and requirements of the digital preservation community.
+Additionally, it will offer storage providers an opportunity to gain insight into the needs and requirements of the digital preservation community.

 Biography